MartinLetzgus/Colour-Based-Binary-Image-Classifier-using-Genetic-Algorithm/README.md

 # Colour-Based Binary Image Classifier using Genetic Algorithm
 Simple classifier based on color histogram.
-The classifier uses 6 values to classify pictures in two different classes and work like presented in the figure below :
+The classifier uses 6 values to classify pictures in two different classes and works like presented in the figure below :

 ![Schema](figures/schema.png)